Blairsville Armory

 Blairsville Armory is a historic National Guard armory located at Blairsville, Indiana County, Pennsylvania.
 It was designed by Pittsburgh architects W.G.
 Wilkins & Co.
-It was built in 1909, and is a "T"-shaped, two-story, three-bays wide and nine-bays deep, castle-like building in the Romanesque Revival style.
+It was built in 1909, and is a T-shaped, two-story, three-bay-wide and nine-bay-deep, castle-like building in the Romanesque Revival style.
 The front section is the flat-roofed administration building, with a gable roofed drill hall behind.
-It front facade features a central arched entrance with a five-sided, two-story bay window on the right side.
+Its front facade features a central arched entrance with a five-sided, two-story bay window on the right side.

 It was added to the National Register of Historic Places in 1989.